Madog ap Gruffudd Maelor (died 1277)

-Madog II was a Prince of Powys Fadog from 1269 to 1277.
+Madog ap Gruffudd was a Prince of Powys Fadog from 1269 to 1277.
 He supported the Prince of Wales, Llywelyn ap Gruffudd, who had married the daughter of Simon de Montfort, 6th Earl of Leicester.

 Lineage and inheritance

-He inherited the throne on the death of his father Prince Gruffydd Maelor II, and was the Lord of the Castle of Dinas Bran.
+He inherited the throne on the death of his father Gruffudd Maelor (died 1269), and was the Lord of the Castle of Dinas Bran.

 Alliance with Gwynedd

 He was in alliance with Llywelyn ap Gruffudd, the prince of Gwynedd and all Wales as his effective overlord during the period following the Treaty of Montgomery.